aykevl/plaincast/README.md

     $ sudo pip install --upgrade youtube-dl

 It is advisable to run this regularly as it has to keep up with YouTube updates.
 Certainly first try updating youtube-dl when plaincast stops working.

+2) Your installation of youtube-dl must be configured to use or include the modules for the same python version as the one from the `python` binary available in your `PATH` environment variable.

 ## Known issues